Principal Investigator

 Beginning in high school, I have become interested in molecular biology and the function and form of nucleic acids through my research experience in recombinant plasmids and genetic sequencing.
 By joining the Koirala lab, I wish to branch out and explore other topics in the field as well as make long-lasting connections.
 Besides my love for science, I am also passionate about cooking/baking, playing online games, playing the piano, and listening to music.
 Email: megann2@umbc.edu

-High School – Wilde Lake High School
+High School – Mt.
+Hebron High School (Ellicott City, MD)

 High School Students